⚡ Faster setup option

 Keep formats consistent across CSV files

-Test by applying data to an invoice after importing
+Test by applying data to an extraction after importing

 Use CSV import for large datasets